 We thank Megan and David of Nakanishi Dental Laboratory for allowing us to share their experience with other businesses who are dealing with the same challenge of change.
 Nakanishi Dental Laboratory has achieved their DAMAS Certification as a part of their continued reinforcement to their dental clients that they are committed to providing a quality product.

-Are you a dental laboratory seeking DAMAS Certification?
+Are you a dental laboratory seeking a Quality Management System?
 Contact SafeLink Consulting for assistance whether you are a U.S. domestic or foreign lab.
-The DAMAS (Dental Appliance Manufacturers Audit System) is an international standard based on FDA regulations for the manufacturing of dental devices.
 U.S. Domestic or foreign manufacturers of dental appliances are required by the Food and Drug Administration (FDA) to have a quality system for the designing, manufacturing, packaging, labeling, storing, installing and servicing of medical devices intended for commercial distribution in the United States.
-DAMAS certification provides a system that assists labs to operate in compliance with product safety.
+DAMAS certification is no longer in use but there are other forms of certification, such as, ISO.
+This system can assist labs to operate in compliance with product safety.
 It provides quality guidelines to help the dental lab improve documentation from dental prescriptions to material traceability.

-Contact SafeLink Consulting if you see a benefit to your company by being DAMAS certified or ISO registered.
+Contact SafeLink Consulting if you see a benefit to your company by being ISO registered.
 We are one of the premier FDA consulting firms in the dental industry assisting labs with medical device US import requirements.
+We can assist other industries as well.
 Our FDA compliance consultants are knowledgeable of the dental environment.